 A kettlebell may just look like a cannonball with a handle on it, true.
 But this piece can be deceptively useful to all athletes, including runners.
-Kettlebell exercises can build strength, encourage core stability, improve your run form, and challenge your range of motion all with one tool.
+Kettlebell exercises can build strength, encourage core stability, improve your run form, and challenge your range of motion all with a full body workout.

 These are all qualities that every runner can benefit from, from the first time 5k racer to an ultramarathoner.

 Just like when working with dumbbells or a barbell, a kettlebell can be used to build strength.
 Common bodyweight exercises like lunges, deadlifts, bent rows, and shoulder presses can all use a kettlebell to add weight to the movement, getting progressively heavier as you develop strength.